redhat-cop/openshift-toolkit/storage/pv-migrator/README.md

 1. log into k8s cluster
 2. for each specified namespace
+   1. Wait for pods to be ready pre-migration
+      * want all pods to be in a good state prior to migration so it is known they should be in good state post migration
-   1. Get source PVCs
+   2. Get source PVCs
       1. Get PVCs to migrate in namespace with correct label(s)
       2. Filter out PVCs that are already on destiation storage clas
-   2. Create destination PVs
+   3. Create destination PVs
       1. Create temporary destination PVCs using new storage class
       2. Wait for temporary destination PVCs to be bound to new destination PV
       3. Get temporary PVC destiantions
-   3. Perform pre pod scaledown PV rsync
+   4. Perform pre pod scaledown PV rsync
       1. Create pv-migrator job per PVC
       2. Wait for pv-migrator jobs to complete
-   4. Pods scale-down
+   5. Pods scale-down
       1. Get all scaleable resources
       2. Scale down all scaleable resources to 0
       3. Wait for all pods to be stopped
          * if this times out, prompt user on whether to continue or not giving user chance to manually kill pods or abort migration
-   5. Perform post pod scale-down PV rsync
+   6. Perform post pod scale-down PV rsync
       1. Create pv-migrator job per PVC
       2. Wait for pv-migrator jobs to complete
-   6. Perform PVC migration
+   7. Perform PVC migration
       1. Set destination PVs to 'Retain' so they do not delete when their temporary PVC is deleted
       2. Delete temporary destination PVCs
       3. Set source PVs to 'Retain' and labe